jpeterburs/jpeterburs/README.md

-# Hi there, I'm Jonas 👋
+# Greetings, traveler!
+I am Jonas, a humble sorcerer of the arcane arts

-- Always learning something new 🌱
+- Ever in pursuit of new wisdom and knowledge
-- In my freetime I mostly code, chill, and sometimes I play some games 👨‍💻
+- In the quiet hours, I conjure code, unwind with tranquil spells, and occasionally engage in the strategic realms of gaming
-- Future Goal: Contribute to more Open Source projects 🚀
+- A vision for the future: To weave my magic into the fabric of Open Source projects, contributing to their growth and power

-## Things I care about include (but are not limited to)
+## The realms that capture my interest include (but are not bound by)

-- software development 👨‍💻
+- The mystic craft of software development
-- self-hosting ✨
+- The art of self-hosting, a beacon of independence
-- most things computer related 🖥️
+- All things enchanted by the essence of the computer
-- basic system administration (Linux) 🐧
+- Mastery of fundamental system administration (Linux), the penguin’s path
-- video games (PC) 🎮
+- The immersive worlds of video games, with a preference for the PC kingdom

 ---